 It’s cheap, it’s as good as the real deal, plus it’s already at room temperature, so it can be mixed straight away with the other ingredients.
 I would just make sure that the eggs are at room temperature too, so the filling can bake evenly without cracking.

-The pumpkin pie filling usually uses evporated milk and added refined sugar, but I quite like the richness the condensed milk gives to the pie.
+The pumpkin pie filling usually uses evaporated milk and added refined sugar, but I quite like the richness the sweetened condensed milk gives to the pie.
 And since this is already sweet, I chose not to add any more refined sugar, it really is as sweet as one can wish for.
 Unless you have a really sweet tooth, in which case, you can add more sugar.

 - start by making the pumpkin pie crust by rubbing the cold butter with the flour until it resembles breadcrumbs